Vinai/BehatMage/README.md

 For this document we assume the directory layout is as follows.
 ```
+project-dir
 ├── behat.yml
 ├── bin
-│   ├── behat -> ../vendor/behat/behat/bin/behat
-│   └── composer.phar
+│   └── behat
 ├── composer.json
 ├── composer.lock
 ├── htdocs
 │   ├── app
 │   ├── downloader
+│   ├── features
 │   ├── index.php
 │   ├── js
 │   ├── skin
 │   ├── var
-│   ├── ...
+│   └── ...
 └── vendor
     ├── autoload.php
     ├── behat
     ├── magetest
-    ├── ...
+    └── ...
 ```
+We are assuming you will be keeping your behat features declarations inside the Magento installation, but will be calling the behat script from your project directory (one step above your Magento base dir).
 Of course, any other layout is possible, too.
-Be aware of the following adjustments you will have to make though:
+Just be aware of the following adjustments you will have to make:
 * The behat.yml file needs to be in the directory where you call the behat script from.
 * The composer.json PSR-0 autoload path declarationwill need to be adjusted.
 * The default.paths.features setting in your behat.yml will need to be adjusted.